Current testing methodology is v1.2

 The first Microsoft Sculpt included a keypad in the box, but it was a separate unit, almost like a little desktop calculator without a screen.
 And this was cool, but I couldn’t get my head around using it because I was so used to having the numeric keyboard attached to the main keyboard.

-So, when going through the electronics store, there happened to be an open box unit of the Bluetooth Microsoft Sculpt, which I snatched up for a bargain, and this is the one pictured that I’m currently using.
+So, when going through the electronics store, there happened to be an open box unit of the Bluetooth Microsoft Surface, which I snatched up for a bargain, and this is the one pictured that I’m currently using.

 The color is quite different, and I also assume that the wrist supports will not fade as badly as the last ones did.